danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ## Install Kafka

 Even though we'll be focused on consuming messages in the Rails application, we're going to also need to produce messages to try it out.
-This means we'll need access to a Kafka cluster, which includes one or more brokers, and Zookeeper to manage the cluster.
+This means we'll need access to a Kafka cluster, which includes one or more brokers, and [Zookeeper](https://zookeeper.apache.org/) to manage the cluster.
 While you could point to a shared cluster if your organization manages their own or uses [Confluent](https://www.confluent.io/) (Kafka as a service), I prefer to think of this similar to a database.
 In the same way that every developer working on a Rails application has their own local database installed, Kafka is also a kind of database (specifically, a raw, distributed database).
 It could get messy if all developers are pointing to a shared cluster, producing test messages that end up getting consumed by other developers running their own tests.
 It's also useful to have it installed locally for learning and experimentation, otherwise you would have to pay for hosting it somewhere or using a service like Confluent.

 The easiest way to set up a Kafka cluster locally is with Docker and docker-compose.
-Confluent provides these images for free in their [cp-all-in-one](https://github.com/confluentinc/cp-all-in-one) repository.
+Confluent provides these images in their [cp-all-in-one](https://github.com/confluentinc/cp-all-in-one) repository.
 We actually only need to run two containers locally for a minimal cluster - one broker, and one zookeeper instance.
 Add the following `docker-compose.yml` file to the root of the project:

 ```yml
 ---